God's Love We Deliver: History

+Services

 In 2001, the organization expanded its mission to serve ill clients with conditions beyond HIV/AIDS.

 In 2021, God's Love We Deliver budgeted for distributing 2.5 million meals to 10,000 New Yorkers who were homebound with various ailments.

-As of November 2025, the organization is serving more than 80,000 meals every week to clients, their caregivers, and dependents.
-They are projected to deliver 4 million meals in 2025.
-Nutritionists work with clients to develop a unique meal plan to accommodate their diagnoses.
+As of November 2025, the organization is serving 80,000 meals every week to clients, their caregivers, and dependents.
+They are projected to deliver more than 4 million meals in 2026.
+Registered Dietitians work with clients to develop a unique meal plan to accommodate their diagnoses.
 Their client population includes over 200 diagnoses and a majority of clients live with more than one ailment.
 Their facility at 166 Avenue of the Americas operates a nearly 10,000 sq. ft. state-of-the-art commercial kitchen and bakery.
 It also operates its own delivery operations and a fulfillment center pack-out area with a covered loading dock.
 They frequently work with local businesses and school groups on volunteer opportunities, accommodating over 670 volunteer groups in 2023.

+The organization continually works to enhance its services and programs to meet their clients’ and the community’s needs.
+In 2022 they launched their pregnancy and postpartum health program, Healthy Starts, and in 2024, they added sickle cell disease as a qualifying diagnosis.